qfpl/sv/README.markdown

 <img src="http://i.imgur.com/0h9dFhl.png" width="300px"/>

-sv is a swiss army knife for CSV and similar formats (such as PSV, TSV, and many more).
-It can parse, decode, encode, and print these formats.
+sv (separated values) is a library for parsing, decoding, encoding, and printing CSV and similar formats (such as PSV, TSV, and many more)

 sv uses an Applicative combinator style for decoding and encoding, rather than a type class based approach.
 This means we can have multiple decoders